AlexeyVanilov/DeltaLitmus-Engine/README.md

 2. Add the engine files to your solution.
 3. Start building your high-speed 2D project.

-## 📚 Documentation

-**Where is the documentation?** Documentation?
-It went straight to hell (or I was just too lazy to write it).

-If you're a real developer, you know the drill:
-1. **The source code is your manual.**
-2. The architecture is concise enough to understand in 15 minutes.
-3. If you get lost, refer to point #1.

 ## ⚙️ Requirements

 * .NET SDK